mlfpm/deepof/docs/source/index.rst

 .. code:: bash

-   # downloads the latest available image
+   # download the latest available image
-   docker pull lucasmir/deepof:latest
+   docker pull lucasmiranda42/deepof:latest
-   # runs the image in interactive mode, enabling you to open python and import deepof
+   # run the image in interactive mode, enabling you to open python and import deepof
    docker run -it lucasmiranda42/deepof

 What you need